joehahn/hivemind/README.md

 ![](figs/low_thru_smart_strategies.png)<br />

-How the hivemind distributes its bees across all fields is shown below, for each strategy during turns having 'nominal' weather:
+How the hivemind distributes its bees across all fields is shown below, for each strategy during turns of 'nominal' weather:
 ![](figs/field_occupation.png)<br />
 so the blue curve shows that all bees occupy the lower-one-third of fields when the 'low' strategy is employed, the middle-one-third of fields